cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 1. The number of bits output by H should be b >= 2 * k for sufficient collision resistance, where k is the target security level in bits.
 (This is needed for a birthday bound of approximately 2^(-k).)
-2. H is modeled as a random oracle, so it should be chosen such that its output is plausibly indistinguishable from a uniformly random bit string.
+2. H is modeled as a random oracle, so care should be taken when instantiating it.
+Hash functions in the SHA-2 and SHA-3 families are typical and RECOMMENDED choices.

 For example, for 128-bit security, b >= 256 bits; in this case, SHA256 would be an appropriate choice for H.